Network Binding

 # iPhones, iPads

 Apple iOS devices are usually in a deep sleep mode and do not respond to ARP pings under all conditions, but to Bonjour service discovery messages (UDP port 5353).
-Therefore first a Bonjour message is sent, before the ARP presence detection is performed.
-The binding automatically figures out if the target device is an iOS device.
-To check if the binding has correctly recognised a device, have a look at the uses_ios_wakeup property of the THING.
+Therefore, first a Bonjour message is sent, before the ARP presence detection is performed.
+This is default behaviour of the binding, when needed this can be changed with the config parameter useIOSWakeUp.

 # Use open TCP ports